yoyoberenguer/EPROM/README.md

 7 Segements multiplexing.

 Display the memory content `COPIED OVER` to the target EPROM (16 bits, 2 bytes) from the address lines (A0-A14).
-The word/value is present on the 8 bits data lines (first 4 LSB bits D0-D3 represent the first byte (char) and last 4 bits MSB (D4-D7) for the last char.
+The byte is present on the 8 bits data lines (first 4 LSB bits D0-D3 represent the first byte (char) and last 4 bits MSB (D4-D7) for the last char.

 For example, if the source EPROM address $0000 contains the value $0A (#00001010 in binary),